hmcts/probate-orchestrator-service/README.md

 3. Run `POINT_TO_AAT=true ./gradlew run`
 4. After ~10 seconds, orchestrator will be running.

+note. in order for invite to work, you will need to do the above steps with the Business Service as well.

 ### Unit tests

 To run all unit tests please execute the following command: